DSCI-310/DSCI-310-Group-1/README.md

   | jupyter-book | >= 0.12.2 |
   | grouponefunctions | >= 0.1.4 |

-You can find the documentation for our specialized package "grouponefunctions" here: https://github.com/DSCI-310/DSCI_310_group_1_package
+Our specialized package `grouponefunctions` includes helper functions that smoothen the reproduceable process.
+You can find the documentation [here](https://github.com/DSCI-310/DSCI_310_group_1_package).

 ---